kkemple/scienceandmathematics.com/src/content/posts/a-constraint-eigenvalue-theory-of-information-matter-and-mind.md

 Institutions exhibit recursive scaling regimes analogous to biological and physical systems.
 Decade transitions in scale—roughly an order of magnitude increase—mark new epochs: coordinating ten individuals requires minimal formal structure, coordinating a hundred demands explicit roles and communication protocols, coordinating a thousand requires hierarchical layers.
 These transitions manifest the decade structure of the dissipation ladder operating at the civilizational scale.

-The ϕ-sector governs innovation cycles through inflation–subdivision consistency: successful institutions balance preservation of existing knowledge (inflation: scaling up proven practices) with exploration of new organizational forms (subdivision: testing alternative structures at smaller scales).
+The $\varphi$-sector governs innovation cycles through inflation–subdivision consistency: successful institutions balance preservation of existing knowledge (inflation: scaling up proven practices) with exploration of new organizational forms (subdivision: testing alternative structures at smaller scales).
 Institutions that fail this recursive balance—either ossifying without adaptation or fragmenting without consolidation—eventually exhaust their coordination capacity.
-The π-sector governs isotropic coordination structures such as communication networks, legal frameworks, and shared standards that minimize curvature in the abstract space of agents and interactions.
+The $\pi$-sector governs isotropic coordination structures such as communication networks, legal frameworks, and shared standards that minimize curvature in the abstract space of agents and interactions.

 When decade symmetry and recursive curvature balance, institutions scale coherently across orders of magnitude[^56][^51].
 When the decade sector misaligns—discrete jumps in technological capacity outpacing coordination geometry adaptations—the system accelerates toward the $\eta\approx 0.3$ collapse threshold.